conorpp/conorpp.github.com/_posts/2015-08-24-How-to-support-PGP-encryption-in-Gmail.md

 for you like Gmail does, and as soon as the window loses focus, End-to-End closes and all of your unsaved progress will be gone.

+*Edit*:  This can be avoided by opening the message in a popup window (clicking the popup icon on the top right).
+This won't auto-close when the window loses focus.

 ![](/assets/images/end2end/message.png "The demo (John Barlow's A Declaration of the Independence of Cyberspace)")

 If you have any questions about End-to-End, check out the [FAQ](https://github.com/google/end-to-end/wiki/FAQ).